Q&A

 I wanted to capture a sense of what it would have felt like to live through such a traumatic period.

-Why did you choose to begin the Conquest Series in 1069, rather than in 1066?
+Why did you begin the series in 1069, not in 1066?

 For a more in-depth answer, take a look a this post from my blog.